pnp/sp-dev-fx-extensions/samples/react-application-sites-hubsite-switcher/README.md

 ## Features

-Sample SharePoint Framework application customiser rendering a drop down in header showing the sites in the Hub site, and a direct link to jump into them.
+Sample SharePoint Framework application customizer rendering a drop down in header showing the sites in the Hub site, and a direct link to jump into them.

 This sample illustrates the following concepts on top of the SharePoint Framework:

-* Header customiser with React components
+* Header customizer with React components
 * Using _sphomeservice/context_ api to get a valid Bearer token for the Hub Api
 * Using the Hub Api that is out of SharePoint (_{locaiton}-sphomep.svc.ms/api/v1/sites/hub_)
 * Using async / await for the async calls